johnyukon21/johnyukon21.github.io/Client_Server_Model_for_Bitcoin.md

 NOTE: if we step back and look at all the features a more general bitcoin client or application would need, there are other components like 1.
 Key Generation and Management Utilities ("wallet") 2.
 Transaction Creation/Signing and Broadcasting 3.
 P2P connection/Serialization/Deserialization, Mempool interaction 4.
 UTXO management etc. Those functions are complementary to the *RemoteNode* client and therefore out of scope of the *RemoteNode* client itself.
 However it is worth noting that there are various implementations of these functions available today like [rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin), [nbitcoin](https://github.com/MetacoSA/NBitcoin), [libwally](https://github.com/ElementsProject/libwally-core) and [bitcoinj](https://bitcoinj.github.io).

 ### Moving towards an inter-operable client server standard
-As seen above, many of the current server implementations follow their own custom standard/protocol for the client-server interaction.
+As described above, many of the current server implementations follow their own custom standard/protocol for the client-server interaction.
 There might an opportunity for the industry to move towards an open standard (*RemoteNode*) where clients and servers can interoperate across implementations.

 ### What needs to be done?
-* All aspects mentioned in the "The Anatomy of a *RemoteNode* Server" above should be standardized.
+* All aspects mentioned in the "*RemoteNode* Server" above should be standardized.
 What standards/implementations should be used as a starting point for each of them?
 * Investigate if stratum is a good network communication protocol (used in electrum)?
 What are its limitations?
 Do we need to add new APIs?
 Does BetterHash work here or is that purely to be used in the context of mining pools?
 * Multiple language/platform bindings for the clients
 * API documentation, tooling around server deployment across different compute form factors (plug and play node, docker, virtual compute, bare metal).